Rendez-vous avec nos PDG

 Panel on diversity investments

-Annick Charbonneau (Accelia Capital), Wils Theagene (CDPQ), Jean Vincent (Société de Crédit Commercial Autochtone)
+Annick Charbonneau (Accelia Capital), Wils Theagene (Citadelle Capital), Jean Vincent (Société de Crédit Commercial Autochtone)

 Moderator : Martine St-Victor (Edelman Montréal)